I’m thrilled to take you on a shopping experience with me – introducing Shop with Us* – my website’s newest development.

 A thorough purge is critical.
 Your closet should support the person you are now in your life.
 It should be something other than the dumping ground for clothes that have fit in 15 years.

 The closet is not some storage space for everything no one wants or knows where to place.
 It is impressive that people keep things in their bedroom closets just because they have space available.
 The space available is good!
-Be at peace with empty space rather than rush to stuff items that should not be in that space (and then complain about lack of space in the closet).
+Be at peace with empty space rather than rush to stuff items that should not be in that space (and then complain about lack of room in the closet).
 Learn what your closet should contain and let all other items find their proper place in the home.

-First, go through the contents of your closet and remove from the space anything other than clothes, shoes, handbags, travel bags, accessories, and other things you wear.
+First, go through the contents of your closet and remove anything from the space other than clothes, shoes, handbags, travel bags, accessories, and other things you wear.
 Leave in suitcases, though.

 Once everything that does not belong in your closet is out of the area and reallocated, it is time to sort through what should go there.